svn2github/zlib123/source/Spreadsheet/OdfExcelXPAddin/OdfExcelXPAddinSetup/README.txt

 3. Click the Trusted Sources tab in the Security Dialog.
 4. Check the Option “Trust all installed add-ins and templates”.
 5. Click “Ok” of the Security Dialog and also the Options Dialog.
-6. Close and re-open Word to see the Open ODF… entry.
+6. Close and re-open Excel to see the Open ODF… entry.

 Conversion currently supports :
 ----------------------------------------------